 Why this matters

-Today, there is no reason to accept this workflow.
-With a single prompt, you can turn a PDF like this into an interactive, easy-to-use app in about 10 minutes, then refine it with your own judgment.
+Today, there is no reason to keep this workflow.
+With a single prompt, you can turn a PDF like this into an interactive app in about 10 minutes, then refine it with your own judgment.

 This one took me about 10 minutes.